New Coronavirus (COVID-19)

 - If you cough or sneeze, cover your mouth or nose with a tissue or your bent elbow, then immediately wash your hands.

-- Avoid crowds and try to stay 6 feet from people who are coughing or sneezing.
+- Avoid crowds and stay 6 feet away from people when in public.

 What are the symptoms of COVID-19?

 - Patients with COVID-19, caused by the coronavirus, have mild to severe symptoms that can include fever, cough, and/or shortness of breath.

 What should I do if I have COVID-19 symptoms?

 - Stay home, except to get medical care.